M8TEN/SpiritCardTestPlay/ReadMe.txt

 - spend mana, [to_spend]
     Spends [to_spend] mana.
 If [to_spend] is higher than the mana you have left, a warning will appear.
 If [to_spend] is negative, fills up mana

+- random, [from], [to], [iterations], [max_repeats], (...map) Outputs [iterations] random numbers in the range from [from] to [to].
+If a number would be rolled more than [max_repeats], a new number will be rolled.
+    Aditionally, a number of targets can be defined as optional parameters, which has the effect of printing the name of the target rather than just the number.

 - end
     Ends the current turn.
 Adds one max mana, fills up max mana, fills up Tamer Mana accordingly, switches Attack Token, and draws a card